fslaborg/fslaborg.github.io/README.md

 ### Prerequisites

-- currently, .NET core 3.1.XXX is used, will be upgraded to .net5 when tools are ready
+- Currently, .NET core 3.1.XXX is used, will be upgraded to .net6 when tools are ready
-- you need to install [Sass(command line)](https://sass-lang.com/install) to compile the .scss styles to the actual stylesheet
+- You need to install [Sass(command line)](https://sass-lang.com/install) to compile the .scss styles to the actual stylesheet

 To develop the project in watcher mode, go to `/src` and run:

 - `dotnet tool restore`
 - `dotnet fornax watch`

-This will run a webserver that serves the compiled static page(s) on localhost:8080
+This will run a webserver that serves the compiled static page(s) on `localhost:8080`

 ### Technology used